 After surgery, you’ll wear a surgical bra for support and comfort for several weeks.
 Expect your breasts to be sore, with bruising, swelling, itching and mild pain.
 You may also experience a temporary change in nipple sensation.

 You’ll be instructed to take it easy for a few days, and to discontinue certain strenuous activities for about one month.
 Sutures will be removed within a week following surgery, with an additional week of keeping the areas dry and steri strips in place.
 After one week, you should be able to return to work.

-The scars will be reddish in appearance and will fade over the next few months.
-It is important to protect your scars from the sun and tanning beds for one year to prevent them from darkening permanently.
-Your Patient Care Kit will include bioCorneum plus SPF 30, a silicone based scar reducer that is highly effective when used as directed.
+As with any surgical procedure, you will have some scarring after your breast lift.
+In the early phases of healing following your procedure, the scars will likely be red and raised.
+Both the color and degree of prominence will fade over the next few months as the incisions heal further.
+With proper care, the scars should flatten and fade significantly.
+It is important to protect your scars from sun exposure and to avoid tanning beds for at least one year following your surgery to prevent them from darkening permanently.
+The Patient Care Kit you receive will include a silicone-based scar reducer that can be highly effective when used as directed.

 After mastopexy, your breasts will feel firmer and appear shapelier and uplifted.
 Because of the new position of your nipples and breast tissue, you may find you can wear clothing you would’ve never thought possible, even strapless dresses!
 And you can expect to maintain your new shape long-term, unless you gain or lose a significant amount of weight or become pregnant in the future.

 The average cost for breast lift surgery at the Advanced Centre for Plastic Surgery is between $7,000 and $8,000.
 However, due to the highly personalized nature of the surgical plans that Dr. Matas develops for his patients, the cost of a breast lift will vary on a case by case basis.
 Some of the factors that can influence cost include: